z/OS Resources Table

 • History: Opens a view that displays the five most recently used patterns to filter data sets.

 The z/OS Resources Table supports paging of data sets and members for RSE profiles depending on the RSE API version installed on your z/OS host system.
-Paging for partitioned data set members is available in RSE API v1.1.6 and later, while paging for partitioned and sequential data sets is available in RSE API v1.2.1.
+Paging for partitioned data set members is available in RSE API v1.1.6 and later, while paging for partitioned and sequential data sets are available in RSE API v1.2.1.
 To learn more about how to install or upgrade the RSE API host component, see the RSE API documentationopen in new window.

 JES View